rust-lang/rfcs/text/0000-clippy-uno.md

 mostly similarly over time, unless it is removed.
 The kinds of changes we will make are:

  - Adding entirely new lints
- - Fixing false positives (a lint may no longer lint in a buggy case)
+ - Fixing false positives (A lint may no longer lint in a buggy case)
  - Fixing false negatives (A case where the lint _should_ be linting but doesn’t is fixed)
  - Bugfixes (When the lint panics or does something otherwise totally broken)